SuperBrawl VIII: Event

+Due to Spicolli's death, the match with Zbyszko was scrapped.
+In its place, a match pitting Brad Armstrong against Goldberg was added to the card.

 Rick Martel was initially booked to win the match against Booker T. However, he suffered a torn knee ligament after hitting his leg on the ropes after a hip toss from Booker T. The winner of the match was to defend the title against Saturn immediately.
 Due to Martel's injury and the reworking of the finish, Saturn and Booker were forced to improvise the entire match.

 The Chris Jericho vs. Juventud Guerrera match was initially called a win for Guerrera on a pinfall after a Juvi 450 Splash, but the referee belatedly saw Jericho reach the ropes and ordered the match to continue.
 After a few more minutes, Jericho forced the submission, and when Guerrera's unmasking of himself took a little too long for Jericho's liking, he ripped off the mask for him.

 Steve McMichael suffered a broken arm during his match against The British Bulldog.

 Lex Luger forced Randy Savage to submit with the Torture Rack.
 Elizabeth interfered while Luger first put Savage in the Torture Rack and pulled him down.
 Immediately after that, Scott Norton, Buff Bagwell, Brian Adams, and Vincent rushed the ring and began attacking Luger and Savage.
 Hollywood Hogan then came out and called all four members of the nWo back to the locker room, thus leaving Savage alone in the ring, where he suffered the Torture Rack and lost the match.

 Scott Hall pinned Rick Steiner after an Outsider's Edge.
 Scott Steiner turned on Rick midway through the match and refused to help him fight off The Outsiders.
 After the match Scott handed the tag team title belts to the Outsiders and joined the New World Order.

 In the main event, Sting pinned Hollywood Hogan after a Scorpion Death drop.
 While Sting hit the move, Hogan kicked referee Nick Patrick and knocked him down.
 While the referee was down, Scott Norton, Buff Bagwell, Brian Adams, Vincent, Konnan, and Randy Savage came to the ring.
 Everyone except Savage went to attack Sting.
 As Hogan was trying to get up, Savage struck him with a spray can and left the ring.
 Sting scored the pin and won the match.